Classical unities: France

 Hugo ridicules the unities of place and time, but not the unity of action, which he considers "true and well founded".
-The conflict came to a climax with the production of Victor Hugo's play Hernani at the Theatre Francais, on the 21st of February 1830.
+The conflict came to a climax with the production of Victor Hugo's play Hernani at the Theatre Francais, on 21 February 1830.
 It was reported that the two sides, the "Classicists" and "Romanticists", both full of passion, met as on a field of battle.
 There was a lot of clamor in the theatre at each performance, even some fist fights.
 The newer Romantic movement carried the day, and French playwrights no longer had to confine their plays to one location, and have all of the action packed into one day.

 England

 The Classical Unities seem to have had less impact in England.
 It had adherents in Ben Jonson and John Dryden.
 Examples of plays that followed the theory include: Thomas Otway's Venice Preserv'd (1682), Joseph Addison's Cato, and Samuel Johnson's Irene (1749).
 Shakespeare's The Tempest (1610) takes place almost entirely on an island, during the course of four hours, and with one major action — that of Prospero reclaiming his role as the Duke of Milan.
 It is suggested that Prospero's way of regularly checking the time of day during the play might be satirizing the concept of the unities.
 In An Apology for Poetry (1595), Philip Sidney advocates for the unities, and complains that English plays are ignoring them.
 In Shakespeare's The Winter's Tale the chorus notes that the story makes a jump of 16 years:

 John Dryden discusses the unity of time in this passage criticizing Shakespeare's history plays: